 Feliscratch is another great way to keep your cat from scratching things she shouldn’t.
 Just spray it onto your cat’s scratching post, and it will encourage her to scratch that instead.
 Make sure each cat has his/her own scratching post.
 Once your cat is using her designated scratching spots regularly, you can remove the deterrents and leave the healthy scratching alternatives in place.

 Schedule Your Nail Trimming Appointment Today!

 So if you’ve been wondering how to keep a cat from scratching, we hope this has helped.
 Again, one of the best things you can do to create good scratching habits in your cat is to have her claws trimmed regularly.
 We can help with that if you have a difficult time with this task yourself!
-Send Anasazi Animal Clinic in Gilbert your questions online or give us a call at 480-426-8364 to discuss your cat’s scratching habits and schedule a nail trimming appointment for your fur baby!
+Send Anasazi Animal Clinic in Gilbert your questions online to discuss your cat’s scratching habits and schedule a nail trimming appointment for your fur baby!